View all technologies

 Regulatory Uncertainty

 The legal and regulatory frameworks for blockchain are developing at a slower pace than the technology.
-Each jurisdiction – whether within a country or a financial zone, such as the 26 European countries known as the Schengen area that have abolished passports and border controls – regulate cryptocurrencies differently, and there is yet to be a global financial standard for regulating them.
-The seven Arab nations bordering the Persian Gulf (Gulf States) , for example, have enacted a number of different laws on cryptocurrencies: they face an outright ban in the United Arab Emirates while they are partially banned in Saudi Arabia and Qatar.
+Each jurisdiction – whether within a country or a financial zone, such as the 27 European countries known as the Schengen Area that have abolished passports and border controls – regulates cryptocurrencies differently, and there is yet to be a global financial standard for regulating them.
+The seven Arab nations bordering the Persian Gulf (Gulf States), for example, have enacted a number of different laws on cryptocurrencies: they face an outright ban in the United Arab Emirates and Saudi Arabia.
 Other countries have developed tax laws, anti-money-laundering laws, and anti-terrorism laws to regulate cryptocurrencies.
 In many places, cryptocurrency is taxed as a property, instead of as a currency.

 Environmental Inefficiency

 The larger a blockchain grows, the more computational power it requires.
-In late 2019, the University of Cambridge estimated that Bitcoin uses .28% of the global electricity consumption.
-If Bitcoin were a country, it would be ranked the 41st most energy-consuming country, just ahead of Switzerland.
+In late 2019, the University of Cambridge estimated that Bitcoin uses .55% of global electricity consumption.
+This consumption level roughly equates to the usage of Malaysia and Sweden.

 Digital Literacy and Access Requirements

-Blockchain technology underlaying cryptocurrencies requires access to the Internet, and areas with inadequate infrastructure or capacity would not be usable contexts for cryptocurrencies, although limited possibilities of using cryptocurrency without Internet access do exist.
+Blockchain technology underlying cryptocurrencies requires access to the Internet, and areas with inadequate infrastructure or capacity would not be usable contexts for cryptocurrencies, although limited possibilities of using cryptocurrency without Internet access do exist.
 “This digital divide also extends to technological understanding between those who know how to ‘operate securely on the Internet, and those who do not’”, as noted by the DH Network.
-Cryptocurrency apps are not usable on lower-end devices, which requires users to use a smartphone or computer.
+Cryptocurrency apps are not usable on lower-end devices, which require users to use a smartphone or computer.
 The apps themselves involve a steep learning curve.
-Additionally, the slow speed of transactions — which can take minutes or up to an hour — are a significant disadvantage, especially when compared to the seconds-fast speed of standard Visa transactions.
+Additionally, the slow speed of transactions — which can take minutes or up to an hour — is a significant disadvantage, especially when compared to the seconds-fast speed of standard Visa transactions.
+Lastly, using platforms like Bitcoin can be particularly tricky for groups with lower rates of digital literacy and those with fewer resources who are less financially resilient to the volatility of the crypto market.
+Given the lack of consumer protections and regulation that exists on cryptocurrency in certain areas and the lack of awareness about the existing risks, lower income users and investors are more likely to face negative financial consequences during market fluctuations.
+Recently, however, some countries, like Ghana and the Gambia, are launching government initiatives to bridge the divide on digital literacy and connect otherwise marginalized groups with the necessary tools to effectively use crypto and other forms of emerging tech.

 Back to top